prince916/NavBaar-Designed/README.md

 # NavBaar-Designed
-@ IT IS A VERY BASIC WEBSITE JUST FOR PRACTICE consists of HTML,CSS and Bootstrap
+@ IT IS A VERY BASIC WEBSITE JUST FOR PRACTICE consists of HTML,CSS, Bootstrap and JS